MarcSzafraniec/MarcSzafraniec.github.io/_posts/2016-12-10-install-tensorflow-with-GPU.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Install Tensorflow with GPU support"
-date: 2014-04-30
+date: 2016-12-10
 ---
 Disclaimer: That works for Ubuntu 16.04, don't know for other versions.